Last Updated on April 26, 2022 by Michael Joseph

 - Purple carrots provide similar amounts of beta-carotene to orange carrots, but they provide slightly more alpha-carotene.

-- Yellow carrots contain much lower amounts of carotenoids, but they offer a similar level of lutein.
+- Yellow carrots contain much lower amounts of carotenoids, but they offer a higher level of lutein.

 - Red carrots offer a smaller amount of beta-carotene and very little alpha-carotene.
 However, they also provide a large amount of lycopene.